stakater/kubestackplus-docs/content/about/cloud-providers/exoscale.md

-# Exoscale

-An account is needed to create and provision SAAP instance on Exoscale.
+An account is needed to run SAAP on [Exoscale](https://www.exoscale.com/).
 The following criteria must be met

 | Type | Limit |
 |---|---|